+IAI: None

-IAI: None Programming Android for Mobile Devices introduces the programming of simple Android mobile device applications.
+Programming Android for Mobile Devices

+introduces the programming of simple

+Android mobile device applications.
 This course provides an overview of the Java language, and an introduction to the Android operating system and to Android application development.
 By the end of the course, the student will have a firm foundation in Android programming and usage.

-Prerequisite: CIS 240 Credit: 4 semester hours Lecture: 3
+Prerequisite: CIS 240 Credit: 4 semester hours

-CIS 254 -Database Programming
+CIS 254 - Database Programming

 Database Programming introduces the student to the concept of database processing.
 Physical representation, modeling and commercial systems are covered.
 Each student will have the opportunity to write programs using desktop, workstation and server software.
 Client/server applications will be presented.
 The course will use a modern database system such as Oracle or MS SQL.
-Prerequisite: CIS 180 or CIS 276 Credit: 4 semester hours Lecture: 3 Lab: 2
+Prerequisite: CIS 180 or CIS 276

-CIS 276 -Introduction to C/C++ Programming IAI: CS 911
+CIS 276 Introduction to C/C++ Programming |AI: CS 911 | 1.